Chart Color Schemes

 Infrastructure

-Eagle Point has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally
+Eagle Point has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified nine projects likely affecting this region.
-Notable ones are Eagle Point Lifestyle Estate, Paynesville Water Recycling Facility Storage Expansion, Paynesville Park Estate, and Paynesville Slip Road Maritime Precinct Upgrade.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified nine projects likely to impact the area.
+Key projects include Eagle Point Lifestyle Estate, Paynesville Water Recycling Facility Storage Expansion, Paynesville Park Estate, and Paynesville Slip Road Maritime Precinct Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.